 Snoring by itself is generally not a health problem; however it can be a sign of obstructive sleep apnea (OSA).
-According to the American Academy of Sleep Medicine, 50% of people who snore loudly have obstructive sleep apnea (OSA).
+According to the American Academy of Sleep Medicine, 50% of people who snore loudly have obstructive sleep apnea (OSA), a potentially serious sleep disorder.
 Patients who suffer with OSA repeatedly stop breathing while they sleep.

 There is no single cause for snoring or sleep apnea.
 Often times snoring is made worse by drinking, smoking or using sedatives.
 Patients who are overweight are also more likely to snore or suffer from sleep apnea.
 The prevalence of sleep apnea increases with age and it is estimated that as many as 50% of elderly men and women suffer from the disorder.

 Diagnosing a sleep-related breathing disorder such as OSA typically involves the dentist as well as the patient’s physician and/or other specialists.
 The medical team may use diagnostic imaging such as x-rays, to examine the airway and look for signs of blockage.
 A sleep study may also be recommended to evaluate the quality of sleep.

 When you visit Dr. Becker at his Columbia, MD dentist office, he will review your medical history and discuss some of the signs that could indicate a sleep breathing disorder.
 Common signs include:

 - Daytime sleepiness and the tendency to fall asleep while reading, watching television or driving

 - Dry mouth

 - Problems with concentration, mood and mental clarity when awake